 Pick a major tech company today and chances are you'll be able to connect it and universities.
 Be it bringing founders together, or founders first conceiving the idea while at university, these grounds have been prime startup territory.

 Knowing this, campus incubators have sprouted up on university campuses across the country with the hope of kickstarting the next Apple, Facebook, or Google.
-As we think of these companies, we attribute the success of these companies to the people who build it and not whether resources were available to them.
+As we think of these companies, we can attribute their success to the people behind them.

 September - December 2019

 Surveys & Interviews

 Revisiting this project in 2021, I provide my reflection on each stage of our process and what could have been done better.